 You may need to try new positions during pregnancy.
 Sex with your partner on top can become uncomfortable quite early on because your breasts may be tender or because of your bump getting in the way.

 It may be better to lie on your sides, either facing each other or with your partner behind you (spooning).
 You could try being on top or being penetrated from behind while you are on your hands and knees.

 "Sex certainly changed while I was pregnant, I still enjoyed being intimate, even if it meant getting a bit creative around the how.
 As the pregnancy progressed I felt less like having sex."

 When should I avoid sex in pregnancy?

-You will probably be advised to avoid sex if:
+You may well be advised to avoid sex if:

-- you’ve had any heavy bleeding during pregnancy
+- you have had any heavy bleeding during pregnancy

 - your waters have broken